nktice/AMD-AI/README.md

+# AMD AI - A guide for common AI tools on AMD Radeon GPU systems
-# AMD Radeon 7900XTX GPU ROCm install / setup / config
+## AMD Radeon 7900XTX GPU ROCm install / setup / config
-# Ubuntu 24.04.1
+# Ubuntu 26.04
-# ROCm 6.2.3
+# ROCm 7.2.2
-# Automatic1111 Stable Diffusion + ComfyUI  ( venv )
+# SDnext ( Stable Diffusion ) + ComfyUI ( venv )
-# Oobabooga - Text Generation WebUI ( conda, Exllamav2, Llama-cpp-python, BitsAndBytes )
+# Oobabooga - TextGen WebUI

 ## Install notes / instructions
 This file is focused on the current stable version of PyTorch.
 There is another variation of these instructions for the development / nightly version(s) here : https://github.com/nktice/AMD-AI/blob/main/dev.md